apsolut-archive/dotwindows-deprecated/readme.md

 ```
 ---

-> we dont use FileZilla or other clients that cant protect client/user Passwords.
+> we dont use FileZilla or other clients that cant protect client/user credentials.

 ## FTP/SSH:
 - [Bitvise](https://www.bitvise.com/) ``` SSH ```